ActuallyLinkhe/game-clips/README.md

 # game-clips
-this will (hopefully) be a page where i archive host game clips
+this will (hopefully) be a page where i archive and host game clips